-According to new research from W3Techs, only 0.2% of all the websites in the world still use Java on the client side – i.e. within your web browser.
-That’s only 2 in every 1000 websites and that ratio has not changed in the last year – so you might expect that very few people would still have the Java plugin?
+According to research from W3Techs, only about 0.02% of all the active websites in the world still use Java on the client side (i.e. within your web browser).
+That’s only 2 in every 10,000 websites and that ratio is decreasing year on year.

-1. Offline Applications – Some offline apps require it e.g. Adobe Creative Suite and OpenOffice / LibreOffice (mainly the Database module).
-Users of such programs may have little choice but to keep Java installed if they want to use all the functionality of the suite.
+Some offline apps can still make use of Java e.g. Adobe Creative Suite and OpenOffice / LibreOffice suite (mainly the Database module).
+Users of such programs may feel they have little choice but to keep Java installed if they want to use all the functionality of the suite.

-Tip: you can keep Java installed, for use by offline apps, but disable the Java plugin in your browser – to prevent web based vulnerabilities from being exploited:
+Tip: you can keep Java installed, for use by offline apps, but disable the Java plugin in your browser – this would prevent web based vulnerabilities from being exploited:

-2. Popular Websites – I’ve reviewed before how many active websites there are in the world – about 190 million.
-So even a lowly 0.02% figure means that about 380,000 websites do use Java.
+I’ve reviewed before how many active websites there are in the world – about 190 million.
+So even a lowly 0.02% figure means that up to 38,000 websites may still use Java.

-These include some games sites (e.g. Runescape, Minecraft, Pogo.com) and other sites offering calculation-heavy content (e.g. 3D maps, financial trading).
-However, these sites can only be of interest to a small percentage of internet users – I’d guesstimate 5% at most.
+These include a few popular sites (e.g. Udemy) and other sites offering calculation-heavy content (e.g. 3D maps, financial trading, mortgage calculators).
+However, these sites are only likely to be of interest to a very small percentage of internet users.

-If you regularly use a site which requires Java then consider installing a new web browser (with Java enabled) to visit it – and use your regular browser (with it disabled as above) for normal browsing of all other websites.
+Tip: if you regularly visit a website which needs Java then consider installing a new web browser (which has Java enabled) to visit it – and use your regular browser (e.g Chrome or Firefox which have Java disabled) for normal browsing on all other websites.

-3. Lack Of Knowledge – In my PC repair business I find that Java is often a forgotten relic or users may not know what it is for and so are afraid to remove it.
-If there is no logical reason to have it installed, that is a very good reason to uninstall it.
+In my PC repair business I find that Java is often a forgotten relic on customer’s computers – often they don’t know what it is and so are afraid to remove it – or to update it which is even worse…

-Only about 0.2% of websites use Java – the vast majority of users should therefore be able to uninstall it or disable it in their web browser for better security.
+The vast majority of computer users could therefore uninstall Java or at least disable it in their web browser for much better security.